Frequently Asked Questions

 Q. What are the qualifications of your Canadian Immigration Consultants?

-Become A Canadian subcontracts the services of authorized immigration consultants to provide professional services to clients related to Canadian immigration.
+Become A Canadian (BecomeACanadian.org) subcontracts the services of authorized immigration consultants to provide professional services to clients related to Canadian immigration.
 Thus, you can benefit from their expertise in helping thousands of clients around the globe to explore their options for immigration to Canada!

 Q. How do I know if I qualify for a Canadian visa?

-Our authorized immigration consultants that we work with can evaluate your details and tell you which Canadian immigration option you are best-suited for.
+The authorized immigration consultants who work with BecomeACanadian.org can evaluate your details and tell you which Canadian immigration option you are best-suited for.

 Q. What are the programs for immigration to Canada?